mindstorm38/portablemc/README.md

 - `fabric`, show all available Fabric loader versions.
 - `legacyfabric`, show all available LegacyFabric loader versions.
 - `quilt`, show all available Quilt loader versions.
+- `optifine`, show all available optifine version, with date and the forge loader which is compatible with this version (not used in portablemc)

 The search string is optional, if not specified no filter is applied on the table shown.